 When I wrote A Checklist for a Strong Financial Plan at the beginning of March, I was reminded of the importance of having disability insurance and written wills in place.

 We knew these items were essential, and we had planned to look into them ever since starting our journey back in August of 2013 but just never got around to it.
+Due to us never getting around to it in the last couple of years, we thought it best to try and get a long-term disability quote in minutes by researching disability insurance policies online.

 Now that we have this blog, we are using it as a way to hold ourselves accountable to do the things we need to do to protect our future and our children’s futures.